 We’re transforming!

-Starting in July 2024, the Gardiner Museum is embarking on our largest capital project in 20 years—a $15-million transformation that will create a visitor experience unique in the cultural sector.
+The Gardiner Museum is embarking on its largest capital project in 20 years—a $15.5 million campaign to create a visitor experience unique in the cultural sector.

 The full-scale reimagining of our ground floor will include the construction of a new fully equipped makerspace, a Community Learning Centre, and an Indigenous gallery space.